lassidev/writeups/TryHackMe/Sea Surfer.md

 lassi@kali:~$ wpscan --url http://seasurfer.thm/ --api-token <redacted> -e ap, cb, u
 ```

-There was really nothing exciting found, and the site seemed to be up to date with no known vulnerabilities.
+There was really nothing exciting found, apart from a plugin XSS vulnerability which requires admin privileges.
+Otherwise it seems to be a pretty up to date default Wordpress installation.
 How about running `gobuster` again, this time with a bigger `big.txt` wordlist, maybe this virtual host could have some hidden directories?

 ```zsh
 lassi@kali:~$ gobuster -w /usr/share/seclists/Discovery/Web-Content/big.txt dir -u http://seasurfer.thm/